PKU-YuanGroup/Open-Sora-Plan/docs/Train_And_Eval_CausalVideoVAE.md

 }
 ```

-It configures the modules used in different layers of the encoder and decoder, as well as the GAN Loss.
+It configures the modules used in different layers of the encoder and decoder, as well as the loss.
 By changing the model configuration file, it is easy to train different model structures.

 ### Training Script